 Daniel J. Sauter, President of the Julius Baer Foundation, says: “The vision of the Julius Baer Foundation is that of a society in which youths and young adults have motivating vocational training and future perspectives, where resources are used sustainably, and the various social classes demonstrate mutual support and respect for one another.”

-The Julius Baer Foundation is committed to providing guidance to underprivileged youths through solid Vocational Training to become self-reliant and responsible adults so they may independently secure their livelihood and positively shape their environment.
+The Julius Baer Foundation is committed to providing guidance to underprivileged youths through solid Vocational Training for them to become self-reliant and responsible adults securing their livelihood independently and shaping their own environment positively.

-We systematically encourage voluntary exchange between various social classes that are characterised by inequality in terms of means and opportunities.
-We accompany and invest in inspiring initiatives and projects, which are collectively formed by people of various social classes in order to create an added value in their immediate vicinity.
+We promote a sustainable approach to resources.
+Therefore, we support visionary Recycling PLUS projects geared towards reusing materials within a circular economy and finding an efficient way to filter out pollutants.
+We systematically encourage the voluntary exchange between various social groups within a society characterised by inequality in terms of means and opportunities.
+We accompany and invest in inspiring initiatives and projects that are collectively formed by people of various social classes in order to create an added value in their immediate vicinity.